Frequently Asked Questions

 Writing your FYP

-The Shannon Consortium Writing Centre is available to all students who seek support to enhance and develop their academic writing skills.
+The Regional Writing Centre is available to all students who seek support to enhance and develop their academic writing skills.
 They are based in C1-065, and offer one-to-one peer support, occasional workshops, and an extensive repository of online resources.
 The Writing Centre is able to provide support to students throughout the FYP writing process.
 Visit the useful videos page for further information on the Writing Centre.

 It is important to reference your work throughout, so that readers can locate the sources you have used; to indicate that you are familiar with what other people have written about your topic; to support the claims that you advance; and to avoid accusations of plagiarism.
 You must give a reference whenever you quote directly from another source (whether it is a book, journal article, website, movie, etc.).
 Likewise, ideas, theories, data and statistics must also be referenced, whether quoted directly or paraphrased in your own words.